Meeco/js-sdk/packages/cli/README.md

   -e, --environment=environment  [default: .environment.yaml] environment config file

-  -t, --type=incoming|outgoing   [default: incoming] There are two type: incoming and Outgoing
+  -t, --type=incoming|outgoing   [default: incoming] There are two types: incoming and outgoing
-                                 incoming - Read incoming shares as the recipien outgoing - Read outgoing shares as the sender.
+                                 incoming - Items shared with you
+                                 outgoing - Items you have shared
 ```

 _See code: [src/commands/shares/list.ts](https://github.com/Meeco/cli/blob/master/src/commands/shares/list.ts)_

 ## `meeco shares:update ITEMID`

-Update all shares of an item
+Update all shared copies of an Item with the data in the original

 ```
 USAGE
   $ meeco shares:update ITEMID

 ARGUMENTS
-  ITEMID  ID of the share to fetch
+  ITEMID  ID of the shared Item to update

 OPTIONS
   -a, --auth=auth                (required) [default: .user.yaml] Authorization config yaml file (if not using the